 mplayer -fixed-vo -loop 0 -nosound -fs -name 'animbg' /path/to/yourvideo.avi

-Save it as whatever.sh file and chmod +x whatever.sh
+Save it as whatever.sh file and chmod +x whatever.sh. (not required but

 useful for convenience)